Kenneth Welsh Admits Guilt In Client Money Theft

 Kenneth Welsh used sneaky tricks to steal money from his clients.
 He made at least 137 fake transactions to move funds from client accounts to his own.
 Welsh used routine account maintenance as a cover for his crimes.

 He created phony cashier’s checks and made false wire transfers to take client money.
 Welsh also used credit cards linked to client accounts for his own spending.
+In several instances, Welsh transferred funds from his clients’ accounts to pay off balances in credit card accounts held in the names of his wife and parents.
+These credit card accounts held by relatives were used to conceal the misappropriation of client assets.

 I’ve seen firsthand how these schemes can work.
 Crooked advisors often exploit trust and hide their actions in complex paperwork.
 They may claim they’re just moving funds for a client’s benefit.